 > View the video recording and training materials on your device at a place and time convenient to you.
 You will be emailed access instructions by early March when the webcast is ready to view.

 The AM session will cover how to represent children and families applying for asylum while in removal proceedings (including asylum law, special protections for children, filling out the application, and appearing in court).
 The PM session will include a presentation from the Court and a series of model hearings with Assistant Chief Immigration Judge David M. Jones.
-Other speakers to be announced!
+Other speakers include:

 This training is open to pro bono attorneys, nonprofit staff, Spanish-speaking law students, and non-attorneys who are willing to act during the Model Hearing.
 Pro bono attorneys (licensed to practice and in good standing in at least one state) must agree to accept at least one asylum pro bono case from a Maryland Immigrant Legal Assistance Project (MILAP) Partner within one year of training (note, depending upon the process that applies to the pro bono case, volunteer attorneys will need to either attend an interview and/or hearing in either the Arlington Asylum Office and/or the Baltimore Immigration Court).

-Pro Bono Resource Center of Maryland, American Immigration Lawyers Association Washington, DC Chapter, Law Office of J. Lance Conklin, Maryland Judiciary, Maryland State Bar Association Immigration Law Section, Tahirih Justice Center, University of Maryland Francis King Carey School of Law, and the Zanvyl and Isabelle Krieger Fund
+Pro Bono Resource Center of Maryland; American Immigration Lawyers Association Washington, DC Chapter; Catholic Charities of Baltimore, Esperanza Center; Kids in Need of Defense (KIND); Law Office of J. Lance Conklin; Maryland Hispanic Bar Association; Maryland Judiciary; Maryland State Bar Association Immigration Law Section; Tahirih Justice Center; University of Maryland Francis King Carey School of Law; and the Zanvyl and Isabelle Krieger Fund

 For more information about the Maryland Immigrant Legal Assistance Project (MILAP), please visit: www.probonomd.org/milap.